rtablada/guides-source/guides/v3.1.0/101-tutorial/creating-a-details-component.md

 changing, letting it know that it may need to rerender.
 It also invalidates computed properties so they know to recalculate.
-Ember will generally let you know if you should be using `set` to set a field via a special dev-only assertion, so you won't accidentally assign a value using standard Javascript assignment (e.g. `this.selectedContact = contact`).
+Ember will generally let you know if you should be using `set` to set a field via a special dev-only assertion, so you won't accidentally assign a value using standard JavaScript assignment (e.g. `this.selectedContact = contact`).

 Now in our template, we can update the `ContactList` component to take this new